slchavesr/slchavesr.github.io/teaching/teaching_dossier.md

 <p style="text-align: justify">Having taught both entirely online and blended courses, with over 200 YouTube videos, I have observed that online teaching holds distinct advantages in specific scenarios.
 However, I also acknowledge the profound legacy of the classical blackboard-and-chalk setup that has served education for centuries.
 I believe in promoting and preserving this time-tested method, especially when it remains a highly effective teaching approach, so I reserve this method to certain higher-level classes or topics.</p>

+Some sample video lectures can be accessed through the Additional Files section of this Dossier.

 ## Technology use for Question Design <a name="questions"> </a>